 Summary

 Tracking your JS errors allows you to prioritize and fix issues impacting your digital performance and experience.
+JS error tracking is available for both Real User Monitoring and Synthetic Monitoring.
+In this guide, learn:

 - How to identify and track your JS errors in Real User Monitoring